kragen/derctuo/markdown/fluidic-household-pumping.md

 8 m³/s of air flows thus; at
 [1.225 kg/m³](https://en.wikipedia.org/wiki/Density_of_air) this is
 about 9.8 kg/s, a staggering rate of 35 tonnes per hour.
-At typical air's isobaric mass heat capacity of
+At typical air’s isobaric mass heat capacity of
 [1.012 J/g/K](https://en.wikipedia.org/wiki/Table_of_specific_heat_capacities)
 this works out to 9900 watts per kelvin.
 That is, if the air traveling through this aperture have a temperature a single degree